 What Teachers Should Know

-- miss class time and assignments due to doctor appointments
+- miss class time to attend speech-language therapy

 What Teachers Can Do